OpenTranslationBible/open-bible/en-GB/43.John/md/john-16.md

 ## John 16:9

-concerning sin, because they do not believe in me;
+concerning sin, because they do not have faith in me;

 ## John 16:10